After being based in Cuba for over two years, I want to share with you the best things to do Varadero.

 Several international airlines fly regularly to Varadero, not just to Havana or Santiago.

-The Viazul bus station is also right there in the city center, so if you travel from Havana to Varadero (or the other way) it is super easy both for arrival and departure by bus.
+The Viazul bus station is also in the capital city center, so if you travel from Havana to Varadero (or the other way), it is super easy to both arrive and depart by bus.

 Wrap-Up Things To Do In Varadero Cuba!

-Whether you enjoy adventure, the beach, nature, or history, you are bound to find something that interests you on the Hicacos peninsula, or even on the mainland a short drive away.
+Whether you enjoy adventure, the beach, scuba diving, nature, or history, you are bound to find something among these travel tips that interest you on the Hicacos peninsula or even on the mainland a short drive away.

 Was This Article Helpful?
 Pin It For Later!